RobertMyles/sweet_R_tricks/README.md

 [Source](https://community.rstudio.com/t/rstudio-hidden-gems/4974)

 Looking for something in code or a file in a project?
-Try `Cmd` + Shift
+Try `Cmd + Shift + F`.
-+ F. Nice.
+Nice.